achuwilson/pydrake-manipulator-documentation/README.md

  The default programming option provided by Kuka is through its Java APIs using Sunrise Workbench, which is infact a customized Eclipse IDE.
-It is not available for download on any Kuka websites, as it has to match the version of the Sunrise OS running on the controller, So request for your copy of Sunrise Workbench to your Kuka robot supplier
+It is not available for download on the Kuka website, as it has to match the version of the Sunrise OS running on the controller, So request for your copy of Sunrise Workbench to your Kuka robot supplier.

  The Java APIs may differ slightly depending upon the version of the Sunrise OS and Workbench that is being used.
 It is available in the  [Kuka Senrise Workbench Operating and Programming Instructions](https://indianinstituteofscience-my.sharepoint.com/:b:/g/personal/achuwilson_iisc_ac_in/ETb2S5FZac5DiL733qOmhicB3BOZzJFAMyjdIQaC3mI6rA?e=9Ne5Gq)

  After developing an application in the Sunrise Workbench, the user has to synchromize it with the Sunrise OS in the controller.
-This just copies the project files to the controller over an ethernet port (Port X66 - Kuka Line Interface - KLI ).
+This just copies the project files to the controller over the KLI port.

- While creating a new project and synchronizing it with the Controller, after changing any safety related settings, the SmartPad would show a "safety configuration not activated" error.
+ NOTE: While creating a new project and synchronizing it with the Controller, after changing any safety related settings, the SmartPad would show a "safety configuration not activated" error.
 The default password to activate the safety configuration is ```ARGUS```

-After loading the  applications, the desired one has to be selected and executed using the Smartpad interface.
-The Key on the Smartpad helps switch between ```AUT``` - automatic and ```T1``` - reduced velocity mode
+After loading them, applications can be selected and executed using the Smartpad interface.
+The Key on the Smartpad helps switch between ```AUT``` - automatic and ```T1``` - reduced velocity mode.

 ### **FRI**

-  FRI stands for "Fast Research Interface", which is an addon provided by Kuka, which enables real time control of the robot system.
-This requires control signals be generated in an external computer and sent over a specific Ethernet port called KONI - (Kuka Optional Network Interface).
+  FRI stands for "Fast Robot Interface", which is an addon provided by Kuka, enables real time control of the robot system.
+This requires control signals be generated in an external computer and sent over the KONI Ethernet port.
 The FRI is not enabled out of the box and has to be installed and enabled through the Sunrise workbench.
 The default IP address of the FRI interface is ```192.170.10.2```

   Kuka provides FRI-Client libararies in C++ and Java, which can be found inside the examples directory after the installation of FRI library in Sunrise WorkBench.
 The C++ libraries can be found in the file named ```FRI-Client-SDK_Cpp.zip```.
-It can be used to build applications talks with Kuka controller over FRI.
+It can be used to build applications that communicates with Kuka controller over FRI.

   Drake uses the FRI interface to control the IIWA from an external computer.